 Most students apply in the fall of their senior year.
-Temple accepts students based on rolling admissions and Early Action, so the sooner you apply, the better.
+Temple accepts students based on Early Action and Rolling Admissions.
+The sooner you apply, the better.
 Be sure to find out if there are additional requirements for your program, like a portfolio or audition.

-Students interested in Early Action must submit and complete their application by November 1st.
+Students interested in Early Action must submit and complete their application by *November 1st.
 There will be no extensions to this deadline.
 We begin reviewing Early Action applications in September and we will notify students of their decision by December 20th.
 Early Action is not binding.
-Exceptions: Tyler School of Art and Nursing Applications.
+Exception: Tyler School of Art.